CBHS Health logo

 • you have high cholesterol

 Diabetic retinopathy has few if any symptoms in the early stages.
-When symptoms do appear, they can include blurred or distorted vision, sensitivity to bright light, trouble seeing at night, difficulty reading or watching television and problems balancing.
+When symptoms do appear, they can include blurred or distorted vision, sensitivity to bright light, eye floaters, and slow or fast loss of vision.

 Treatment with lasers can stop blood vessels leaking and stop abnormal blood vessels growing.
 Other forms of surgery may be necessary in more advanced cases.